KapoorVaibhav314/TerminalTweet/README.md

 -> rich library

 How to use:
---> Install the required libraries using the command below:
+--> Install the required libraries using the command:
              pip install feedparser httpx rich

 --> Clone or download the fetch_tweets.py script